How to fight a development in your local area

 In Australia, three levels of Government may have a role to play in protecting Koala habitat from development.

 The Local Government Planning Scheme should be your first port of call.
 Is the land zoned for environmental purposes?
-What permissions are requried before clearing can occur?
+What permissions are required before clearing can occur?

 In New South Wales and Southeast Queensland, there are specific policies in place to protect Koalas.